AoC Gold Award winners 2005

 Studied A levels at Colchester Institute (Braintree College)

 Giles is a triple paralympic gold medal-winning swimmer and world record holder.
 He credits the College for providing him with with the skills required to progress onto university and later, his sporting career.
 His involvement in sport began as a non-disabled swimmer however after discovering a bone tumour, he lost his right arm.
 A year after making his debut in a disability competition, he broke a world record at the World Championships.
 In total, his paralympic medal collection consists of three golds, two silvers and a bronze.
+For the London 2012 Paralympics, he created the lexi classification system and was part of the team who won a BAFTA for the London 2012 Paralympics coverage on Channel 4.

 Nick Park CBE